QMAI Team

 Valentina holds a bachelor’s degree in Physics from the University of Milan and masters degree in Applied Physics from TU Delft.

-Joey Rogers joined QMAI in February 2024 for his master thesis.
-His research is focused on the automated tuning of quantum dot devices.
-Joey holds a bachelor's degree in liberal arts and sciences from Maastricht University and is now in the second year of the Applied Physics master at TU Delft.
+Varsha Nair joined QMAI in October 2024 for her master thesis.
+Her research is focused on automated tuning of quantum dot devices.
+Varsha holds a Bachelor's degree in Electrical and Electronics Engineering with a minor in Physics from National Institute of Technology Karnataka.
+She is now in her second year of Applied Physics master program at TU Delft.

 Alumni:

-Achmed Marif, Ignacio Fernández Graña, Charles Renshaw-Whitman, Genya Crossmann, Antón Rodriguez Otero, Bokai Chen, Rouven Koch, Imelda Romero, Luca Rüegg, Rana Karababa, Maia Rigot, Jan Li, Isidora Araya, Radoica Draskic, Yitao Sun, Calvin Dijksman, Oumaima Arichi, Naoual El Yazidi, Tanko Tanev, Mohammed Boky, Yicong Wang, Cagan Karaca, Sibren van der Meer, Stan Bergkamp, Badr Zouggari.
+Achmed Marif, Ignacio Fernández Graña, Charles Renshaw-Whitman, Genya Crossmann, Antón Rodriguez Otero, Bokai Chen, Rouven Koch, Imelda Romero, Luca Rüegg, Rana Karababa, Maia Rigot, Jan Li, Isidora Araya, Radoica Draskic, Yitao Sun, Calvin Dijksman, Oumaima Arichi, Naoual El Yazidi, Tanko Tanev, Mohammed Boky, Yicong Wang, Cagan Karaca, Sibren van der Meer, Stan Bergkamp, Badr Zouggari, Sam-Katiraee-Far, Saqar Khaleefah, Joey Rogers.